-The Executive Director, Academy Administrator, or Administrative Assistant is authorized to approve vouchers for payment prior to the Governing Council meetings.
+The Executive Director, Director of Curriculum and Instruction, or Administrative Assistant is authorized to approve vouchers for payment prior to the Governing Council meetings.
 Each month a report of authorized expenditures shall be presented to the Governance Council for review and formal approval.